KjeldSchmidt/kjeldschmidt.github.io/_posts/2025-10-19-styling-flashy-quotes.md

 ![](/assets/images/e-ink-text-layout/dog-park.jpg)

 A paragraph from the first episode of Welcome To Night Vale, typeset with the layout tool

 ![](/assets/images/e-ink-text-layout/fuck-literature.jpg)

-"Fuck Literature", a quote by Ernest Hemingway
+"Fuck Literature", a quote by Ernest Hemingway, typeset with the layout tool

 ![](/assets/images/e-ink-text-layout/gunnerkrigg-illustration.jpg)